v923z/micropython-ulab/docs/source/ulab.rst

 these operations are probably the most difficult: the problem is that two operands, each with 5 possible C types are added, multiplied, subtracted, or divided, hence making the number of possible combinations large.
-In order to mitigate the situation, intermediate results are stored in a float, i.e., numbers of the ``ndarray`` are read out as floats, the operation is carried out on the floats, and then this float is converted to the type dictated by the upcasting rules.
+In order to mitigate the situation, we make use of macros: this would make most of the code type-agnostic.

-Depending upon, when exactly the type conversions take place, execution speed can be traded for storage place.
-If one is willing to have a float intermediate array (at the expense of RAM), then the ``for`` loops can be made more efficient, because one does not have to dispatch the read-out function in each iteration.
+Also, when an operation involves a scalar, and an ``ndarray``, we will turn the scalar into an ``ndarray`` of length 1.
+In this way, we can reduce the code size of the binary handler by almost a factor of two.

 ipython3.. code ::